tuta-bits/Quiz-App/README.md

   * Input box for the player to put their name in and save their score
   * Once score is saved, the game will go back to the home page
   * Displaying options to play again or view the highscore board
+* High-Score Page
+  * Displays the list of players who've played and their scores
+  * Displays the list in descending order
+  * Displays only the top 5 highest scoring players

 :information_source: Some sources i used in the course of this project